phanx-wow/oUF_Phanx/README.txt

 * AFK timers on player and party frames.
 * More detailed text shown on mouseover.

-Druid mushrooms and death knight ghouls are not yet supported.
+No timers for druid mushrooms or death knight ghouls yet.

 ### Supported Units